For a full pdf copy of this service plan please email una.kane@rother.gov.uk.

 School/College54

-The service does not inspect each food business annually, instead it inspects according to risk and performance to make sure that the highest risk and the lowest performers receive the most attention.
+The overwhelming majority of food businesses are cafes, restaurants and shops, public houses, school kitchens, care homes and hospitals.
+The service does not inspect each of these annually, instead it inspects according to risk and performance to make sure that the highest risk and the lowest performers receive the most attention.

 Food Hygiene Intervention Ratings